maxwell-k/blog/content/first-post-at-the-pybelfast-workshop.md

 > `Branch "main" is not allowed to deploy to github-pages due to environment protection rules.`

-To resolve this I configured permissions: go to Settings, then Environments, then `github-pages` and make sure `main` can deploy to this environment.
+To resolve this I configured permissions: go to ‘Settings’, then ‘Environments’, then ‘github-pages‛ and make sure ‘main‛ can deploy to this environment.

 <!--
 Commands to commit to git: